StudioCadet/ANE-Ogury/README.md

 ANE-Ogury
 ===============

-Air native extension for Ogury Presage, on Android
+Air native extension for Ogury Presage, on Android (ARM and x86)

 Documentation
 ----------